 While other organizations represent interests related to plant-based foods and biofuels, PBPC specifically focuses on plant-based products, including bio-based plastics, textiles, and ingredients.

-Read about our accomplishments.
-Learn how we are taking action on PBPC’s priority policy and communications objectives.
+Read about our accomplishments, learn how we are taking action on PBPC’s priority policy and communications objectives, or learn about our 2023 Farm Bill priorities.

 Our first Annual Report celebrates PBPC’s 2021 progress and gives a preview of our priorities for 2022.
 Learn about our major accomplishments and how we plan to continue our commitment to a more circular, more renewable, and more sustainable, plant-based future.